Advice on Visiting Orphanages in Vietnam During Your Homeland Tour

-Appropriate gifts and etiquette when you visit an orphanage in Vietnam during your homeland tour.
+Appropriate etiquette when you visit an orphanage in Vietnam during your homeland tour.

 According to clinical child psychologist Dr. Rebecca Nelson, birth country visits are essential as they are considered to be "prime opportunities for adoptees to learn about themselves and further a positive adoptive identity within a guided and emotionally supportive context."
 Positive cultural heritage reinforcements often contribute to healthy and happy upbringings of adopted children.
 Learning and exploring their ethnic backgrounds under the guidance and unconditional supports of their families as they mature often enhance self-confidence and positive adoptive identities.